1

 Systems Planning and Analysis, Inc. (SPA) delivers high-impact, technical solutions to complex national security issues.
 With over 50 years of business expertise and consistent growth, we are known for continuous innovation for our government customers, in both the US and abroad.
 Our exceptionally talented team is highly collaborative in spirit and practice, producing Results that Matter.
 Come work with the best!
 We offer opportunity, unique challenges, and clear-sighted commitment to the mission.
 SPA: Objective.
 Responsive.
 Trusted.

-We have an immediate need for an Operations Research Analyst to provide onsite support out of Alexandria, VA.
+SPA has an immediate need for an Operations Research Analyst (STORM Developer/Analyst) to support the OSW client onsite out of Alexandria, VA.

 Responsibilities